 The Deputy Fire Chief leads the Operations Division, which staffs eight engine companies, one ladder truck company, one heavy rescue, seven paramedic ambulances, and a command officer on a 24-hour basis.
 Additionally, the Operations Division cross-staffs the following apparatus as seasons and emergency circumstances dictate: eight wildland fire engines, one foam unit, one technical rescue trailer, one mass decontamination trailer, one mass casualty incident trailer, one swift water rescue boat, and two flood boat trailers.

 The Deputy Fire Chief of Operations is also responsible for: 1) Department emergency mitigation operations; 2) agency representative for procedural issues; 3) Shift Duty Officer functions; 4) sub-budget management; and 5) serves as Second-in-Command of the Fire Department.

 The Administrative Specialist is responsible for: 1) Deputy Fire Chiefs confidential administrative support; 2) Fire Department Mutual Aid and Operational Cost Recovery; 3) Lexipol Administration for the Department; 4) Liaison to the Department of Motor Vehicles; and 5) Responsible for the coordination of recruitment and promotional process with the Human Resources Division.

-Three shift Battalion Chiefs are responsible for the day-to-day operations and management of their respective shifts (A,B, and C Shifts), which include ensuring crew readiness, maintaining District coverage, and working with their Captains to address any training or personnel concerns that may arise.
-Additionally, they are routinely assigned special projects or duties as directed by the Fire Chief or Deputy Fire Chief.
+The three shift Battalion Chiefs are responsible for the day-to-day operations and management of their respective shifts (A,B, and C Shifts), which include ensuring crew readiness, maintaining District coverage, and working with their direct reports to address any training or personnel concerns that may arise.
+Additionally, they are routinely assigned special projects or duties as directed.